 Payments for Nursing Facility Services Provided by County Nursing Facilities; County Nursing Facility Safety Net Payments

-This announcement provides advance notice that the Department of Human Services (Department) intends to continue to make county nursing facility safety net payments to qualifying county nursing facilities in Fiscal Year (FY) 2017-2018.
+This announcement provides advance notice that the Department of Human Services (Department) intends to make county nursing facility safety net payments to qualifying county nursing facilities in Fiscal Year (FY) 2016-2017.

 Calculation of Safety Net Payment

 The Department will calculate each qualifying county nursing facility's safety net payment by calculating a per diem portion of the payment and a Medicare differential portion of the payment.
-A qualifying county nursing facility's total safety net payment is the sum of the two amounts calculated for the facility as adjusted in paragraph c rounded to the nearest dollar.
+A qualifying county nursing facility's total safety net payment is the sum of the two amounts calculated for the facility.

 a.
 Per Diem Portion